tejbans/tejbans.github.io/_posts/2016-10-20-Coding-Life.md

 ---

-During the past eight months I have been on a journey to learn web development, at Flatiron School’s wonderful online program.
+During the past several months I have been on a journey to learn web development, at Flatiron School’s wonderful online program.
 It mostly involved learning the syntax/semantics of computer languages like Ruby, Javascript etc. and applying them to solve problems/labs or create my own web applications.
 The journey itself has been very satisfying and stimulating.
 I never knew that solving a tough coding lab and getting through a million errors (maybe less) could incite such joy in life.

 Talking of life, learning coding I have come to realise how much it is related to life and everything around us.